carletes/namespaces-in-operation/docs/ch06-network-namespaces.md

 As with the others, network namespaces are created by passing a flag to the `clone()` system call: `CLONE_NEWNET`.
-From the command line, though, it is convenient to use the `ip` networking configuration tool to set up and work with network namespaces.
+From the command line, though, it is convenient to use the [`ip`][iproute2] networking configuration tool to set up and work with network namespaces.
 For example:

 ```text
 # ip netns add netns1